 “I can officially go and fully give myself to a real man who has his s—t together, who’s in the Army, someone who’s never done drugs before, someone who likes me a lot and would never do anything to hurt me and he’d give everything just to see me smile,” the inmate wrote, according to the affidavit.

-Allen, at the time of the alleged incident, was a member of the Army National Guard, the affidavit states.
+Allen, at the time of the alleged incident, was an Army reservist, per the affidavit.

 When the agents interviewed the inmate, she told them that Allen first snuck into her cell in May this year, where he reportedly woke her up at 4 a.m. by kissing her on the mouth, told her that he was working alone and that no one would know where he was, per the affidavit.